 Oklahoma State Regents Endowment Trust Fund: In connection with the Oklahoma State Regents' Endowment Program (the Endowment Program), the State of Oklahoma has matched contributions received under the program.
-The state match amount, plus any retained accumulated earnings, totaled approximately \$1,777,000 at June 30, 2018, and is invested by the Oklahoma State Regents on behalf of the University.
+The state match amount, plus any retained accumulated earnings, totaled approximately \$1,934,000 at June 30, 2019, and is invested by the Oklahoma State Regents on behalf of the University.
 The University is entitled to receive an annual distribution of 5% of the market value at year end on these funds.
-As legal title of the State Regents matching endowment funds is retained by the Oklahoma State Regents, only the funds available for distribution, approximately \$189,000 at June 30, 2018, have been reflected as assets in the statement of net position.
-In connection with the program, private contributions totaling approximately \$2,424,000 as of June 30, 2018, are being held by the University Foundation for the benefit of the University.
-Additional private contributions of approximately \$498,000 as of June 30, 2018, are held by the Oklahoma State Regents on behalf of the University.
-As legal title rests with the Oklahoma State Regents, these funds are not included in the accompanying financial statements.
+As legal title of the State Regents matching endowment funds is retained by the Oklahoma State Regents, only the funds available for distribution, approximately \$174,000 at June 30, 2019, have been reflected as assets in the statement of net position.
+In connection with the program, private contributions totaling approximately \$2,473,000 as of June 30, 2019, are being held by the University Foundation for the benefit of the University.
+Additional private contributions of approximately \$539,000 as of June 30, 2019, are held by the Oklahoma State Regents with the Oklahoma State Regents, these funds are not included in the accompanying financial statements.

-Additional amounts are being managed and held by the Oklahoma State Regent's for Higher Education for the Endowed Chair and Herb Rozell endowments in the amount of \$763,421 on behalf of the University and is reported as a receivable in the accompanying financial statements.
+Additional amounts are being managed and held by the Oklahoma State Regent's for Higher Education for the Endowed Chair and Herb Rozell endowments in the amount of \$788,886 on behalf of the University and is reported as a receivable in the accompanying financial statements.